Books that have won the Philip K. Dick Award, given annually since 1982 by the Philadelphia Science Fiction Society for Best Original SF Paperback.

 An Imploding Star System.
 A Murdered Galactic Spy.
 A Woman Seeking the Truth—and Finding the Unbelievable…

-The Erasmus System is …
+The Erasmus System …

 Phil in SF sagt: 2010 winner